Sliding the Sternum, Twisting with the Miracle of “Just What’s Comfortable” (Patrons)

 Study tip: Directions are always relative to your body.
 For example, if you’re lying on your back “up” is toward your head, and “forward” is toward the ceiling.

-We offer over 50 free lessons, but this one's just for our Patron-level donors.
-You can learn about it in the free lesson notes and comments below, but to access the audio you’ll need to join The FP as a Patron.
+We offer over 50 free lessons, but this one's just for Patrons.
+You can learn about it in the free lesson notes and comments below.
+To access the audio, join The FP at the Patron level.
 Learn more

 Donor Tip: Skip this login next time!
 See Why & How to Stay Logged In (and why it's safe)

-Have a bath towel nearby to fold for head support.
+• Have a bath towel nearby to fold for head support.
 You’ll want to adjust its thickness frequently to accommodate the lesson’s different body positions and movements.

-It’s always reasonable to place something between your knees in side-lying lessons, if needed.
+• It’s always reasonable to place something between your knees in side-lying lessons, if needed.
 If this better enables you to sweep your skyward arm back behind you without lifting your knee, it’s not cheating.

-As one student pointed out in discussion, if you’re experiencing a lot of discomfort as a background to your study, you might translate “just what’s comfortable” to another phrase: “just what’s curious and doesn’t increase discomfort.”
-In some situations this is the best quality we can find to work with, at least at first.
+• As one student pointed out in discussion, if you’re experiencing a lot of discomfort as a background to your study, you might translate “just what’s comfortable” to another phrase: “just what’s curious and doesn’t increase discomfort.”
+In some life situations this is the best quality we can find to work with, at least at first.
 As you explore, follow any little pleasures that emerge, even pausing the recording to play with them.

-After the lesson some women in the class had a discussion about breasts in certain aspects of this lesson.
+• After the lesson some women in the class had a discussion about breasts in certain aspects of this lesson.
 When I ask you to find the bottom of your sternum while lying on your side and twisted back, if breast tissue is in the way, start from higher on your sternum, working your way down if possible.
+Additionally several women commented in the Zoom text chat about choosing to wear less restrictive bras for ATM study.
+Some suggested no bra.

 While tricky, it may be very interesting to reverse all the lefts and rights on a subsequent exploration of this lesson.